Valeriy Lobanovskyi: Dynamo Kyiv (1973–1982), Soviet Union national team (1975–1976, 1982–1983)

 In the summer of 1976, after a conflict between Kyiv's players and managerial stuff, Oleh Bazylevych left the team.
-In 1977 Dynamo Kyiv regained the USSR championship, losing once in 30 games, and reached semifinals of the European Cup.
+In 1977 Dynamo Kyiv regained the USSR championship, losing once in 30 games, and reached semi-finals of the European Cup.
 After winning all games on the road to quarterfinals, Lobanovskyi's side faced Bayern Munich, the winner of the last three European Cups, for the second time in the last two years.
-After losing 1–0 in Munich, Kyiv's team scored two unanswered goals in the last 10 minutes of the second leg, moving to semifinals and ending Bayern's European dominance.
-In semifinals, however, Dynamo Kyiv was beaten by another German club, Borussia Mönchengladbach.
+After losing 1–0 in Munich, Kyiv's team scored two unanswered goals in the last 10 minutes of the second leg, moving to semi-finals and ending Bayern's European dominance.
+In semi-finals, however, Dynamo Kyiv was beaten by another German club, Borussia Mönchengladbach.

 In the late 1970s and early 1980s, Dynamo was going through generational change.
 After finishing second and third in the following two years, the team won back-to-back USSR titles in 1980 and 1981.
-Lobanovskyi led Dynamo Kyiv to European Cup quarter-finals in 1981 and 1982, before leaving the team at the end of 1982 in order to return to managing Soviet national team, being in charge of it during Euro qualification.
+Lobanovskyi led Dynamo Kyiv to European Cup quarter-finals in 1981 and 1982, before leaving the team at the end of 1982 to return to managing Soviet national team, being in charge of it during Euro qualification.
 The team was leading its qualifying group before losing their last match against Portugal in Lisbon, conceding the only goal after an incorrectly ruled penalty (the foul happened outside of the penalty area).
 Lobanovskyi was sacked again.